-The Answers I Don’t Have: A Perennial Meat-eater’s Journey to Veganism
+The Answers I Don’t Have: Why This Meat-eater Embraced Veganism

 Veganism: the practice of abstaining from the use of animal products, particularly in diet, and an associated philosophy that rejects the commodity status of animals.

 Vegan: a militant, self-righteous, and ultimately annoying individual who prescribes to those values.